 Abstract: There are both global and local challenges for Taiwan during the next several decades.
 Taiwan must think, plan, and act long-term.
 It must adopt a rational and sustainable strategy that takes into account changes in the world (for example, the rise of the Mainland), focuses on its own long-term best interests, and transcends short-term domestic political differences.
 There are also opportunities for Taiwan.
-Taiwan must decide where it wants to be, and where it expects to be, in, say, 2035 or 2050.
-It must decide what can be achieved and what cannot and act accordingly.
+Taiwan must decide where it wants to be, and where it expects to be, in say 2035 or 2050.
+It must decide what can be achieved and what cannot, and act accordingly.
 It is best to focus on developing the economy and promoting peace.

-[§] © 2018 Lau Chor Tak Institute of Global Economics and Finance, The Chinese University of Hong Kong
+§ © 2019 Lau Chor Tak Institute of Global Economics and Finance, The Chinese University of Hong Kong

-1 The author is Ralph and Claire Landau Professor of Economics, The Chinese University of Hong Kong and Kwoh-Ting Li Professor in Economic Development, Emeritus, Stanford University.
-This paper was prepared for presentation at the international conference, "From the Western-Centric to a Post-Western World: In Search of an Emerging Global Order in the 21st Century", Taipei, June 2-3, 2018.
-He wishes to thank Yun-han Chu, Ayesha Macpherson Lau, Jia-Dong Shea, and Chung-Shu Wu for their helpful comments and suggestions but retains sole responsibility for all remaining errors.
+&lt;sup>1 The author is the Ralph and Claire Landau Professor of Economics, The Chinese University of Hong Kong and the Kwoh-Ting Li Professor in Economic Development, Emeritus, Stanford University.
+This paper was prepared for presentation at the International Conference, "From the Western-Centric to Post-Western World: In Search of the Emerging Global Order in the 21st Century," Taipei, June 2-3, 2018.
+It will be published as a chapter in Yun-Han Chu and Yongnian Zheng, eds., Contending Views on the Decline of Western-Centric World and the Emerging Global Order in the 21st Century, Abingdon, United Kingdom: Routledge, 2020.
+The author wishes to thank Yun-han Chu, Ayesha Macpherson Lau, Jia-Dong Shea, Chung-Shu Wu and Yanyan Xiong for their helpful comments and suggestions but retains sole responsibility for all remaining errors.
 The opinions expressed herein are those of the authors and do not necessarily reflect the views of the Institute.